-At more incredible fan speeds, an air conditioner is less effective at removing moisture.
+An air conditioner is less effective at removing moisture at more incredible fan speeds.
 Cooler air enters your home more quickly, but humidity is not adequately eliminated.
 Lower airflow speeds result in a colder indoor coil, removing more humidity and maintaining temperature settings.

 Replace The Filter Regularly

 A clogged filter increases the chance of dust and debris entering the system.
 It can also trap moisture in the ducts, causing them to accumulate.

 Increased indoor humidity can lead to the formation of mold and bacteria in the air, which can be damaging to your health.
 AC filters should be cleaned or replaced once a month in general.

 When a coil is unclean, it is less effective at removing heat and humidity.
 As a result, your home will be reduced fantastic, and moisture may accumulate inside.